salesforcecli/plugin-templates/messages/lightning.md

 # flags.name

-name of the generated Lightning %s
+Name of the generated Lightning %s.

 # flags.name.description

-The Lightning %s name.
 The name can be up to 40 characters and must start with a letter.

 # flags.internal

-create lightning bundles without creating a -meta.xml file
+Create lightning bundles without creating a -meta.xml file.

 # flags.template

-template to use for file creation
+Template to use for file creation.

 # flags.template.description

-The template to use to create the file.
 Supplied parameter values or default values are filled into a copy of the template.